ztellman/vertigo/README.md

 ### turning off bounds checks

 By default, every index is checked at compile time if possible, and runtime if necessary.
 However, if your access patterns are predictable and no runtime exceptions are thrown, you can turn off bounds checking by adding `-Dvertigo.unsafe` as a command-line parameter.
-When this is enabled, `(vertigo.core/sum s)` is ~10% faster than the equivalent operation using Clojure's `areduce`.
+When this is enabled, `(vertigo.core/sum s)` is ~10% faster than the equivalent operation using Clojure's `areduce`, and ~10x faster than `(reduce + array)`.

 ### when to use vertigo